Scrum Master Role – Everything What Managers Need to Know

 Society changed and leaders need support in the way how they lead and design their digital product organizations, that is the reason why the ADAPT Methodology® was created, but now let’s get a deep dive into the Scrum Master Role.

 In today’s world, agile methodologies are gaining popularity among IT enterprises.
 These methodologies, including Scrum, have contributed to faster market times, greater flexibility, higher quality products, and customer satisfaction.

 Nowadays, many organizations that have a software house in place are hiring a Scrum Master.
 It´s an important role in a scrum team, so let´s take a look at the important responsibilities of a Scrum Master.

 Scrum Master role and responsibilities

-The scrum master is at the centre of the scrum, helping the team and the product owner to coordinate all project activities and linking customers and different teams that are part of a project.
+The scrum master is at the center of the scrum, helping the team and the product owner to coordinate all project activities and linking customers and different teams that are part of a project.

-Scrum masters are the Servant Leaders and champions for scrum within their team.
+Scrum masters are the Servant Leaders and champions of scrum within their team.
 They coach the team, the product owner, and the business on the scrum process and look for ways to fine-tune their practice of it.